neondatabase/website/content/docs/introduction/pro-plan.md

 ## How does billing work?

 The Pro plan bills for usage monthly.
 Please refer to our [Billing metrics](../introduction/billing) page for information about billing metrics and prices.
-For a calculator to estimate monthly costs, see the [Pricing](https://neon.tech/pricing) page on our website.
+For a [pricing calculator](https://neon.tech/pricing#calc) to estimate monthly costs, refer to the [Pricing](https://neon.tech/pricing) page on our website.
 If you still have questions or need help estimating cost, please do not hesitate to reach out to our [Sales](https://neon.tech/contact-sales) team.
 We're ready to help.

 ## How do I upgrade to Pro?